NathanMcMillan54/FOMOSv2-CLtest/README.md

 # FOMOSv2-CLtest

-This is just a test for FOMOS trying to make it a real OS
+This is just a test to try to make FOMOS into a real OS

 If this doesn't go well it will probably end up like FOMOSv1 except it's a terminal.